 COMP U

-Article 29a
+Article 29a (> applies to Art.
+1, 2 & 3) [Post 18 October 2018 shadows’ meeting]

 Union Strategic Supervisory Plan (61 Balz-Berès)

-1. The Authority shall, at least every three years and by 31 March, following a debate in the Board of Supervisors and taking into account contributions received from competent authorities,,, issue a recommendation addressed to those competent authorities, laying down Union-wide supervisory strategic objectives and priorities ("Union Strategic Supervisory Plan") without prejudice to the specific national objectives and priorities of competent authorities.
-The Authority shall transmit the Union Strategic Supervisory Plan for information to the European Parliament, the Council and the Commission and shall make it public on its website.
-(62 Balz-Berès)
+1. The Authority shall, at least every three years and by 31 March, following a debate in the Board of Supervisors and taking into account contributions received from competent authorities, which are prioritised, existing work by the EU Institutions (507 Ferber, 508 Langen > applies to Art.
+1, 2 & 3) and analysis, warnings and recommendations published by the ESRB (505 Berès et al, > applies to Art.1, 2 & 3), issue a recommendation addressed to those competent authorities, laying down Union-wide supervisory strategic objectives and priorities ("Union Strategic Supervisory Plan") without prejudice to the specific national objectives and priorities of competent authorities.
+Competent authorities shall identify in their contributions the supervisory activities that in their view shall be prioritised by the Authority.
+(504, 920, 1021 Klinz et al > applies to Art.1, 2 & 3) The Authority shall transmit the Union Strategic Supervisory Plan for information to the European Parliament, the Council and the Commission and shall make it public on its website.
+(62 Balz-Berès > applies to Art.1, 2 & 3)

-The Union Strategic Supervisory Plan shall identify specific priorities for supervisory activities in order to promote consistent, efficient and effective supervisory practices and the common, uniform and consistent application of Union law and to address relevant micro-prudential trends, potential risks and vulnerabilities identified in accordance with Article 32.
-(63 Balz-Berès)
+The Union Strategic Supervisory Plan shall identify specific priorities for supervisory activities in order to promote consistent, efficient and effective supervisory practices and the common, uniform and consistent application of Union law and to address relevant micro-prudential trends, potential risks and vulnerabilities, anticipating developments including new business models (515 Wierinck > applies to Art.1, 2 & 3), identified in accordance with Article 32.
+The Union Strategic Supervisory Plan shall not prevent national competent authorities from applying national best practices, acting on additional national priorities and developments, and shall consider national specificities.
+(63 Balz-Berès, 509 Ferber, 1022 Cornillet > applies to Art.1, 2 & 3)

-2. By 30 September of each year, each competent authority shall submit a draft annual work programme for the following year to the Authority for consideration and specifically stipulate how that draft programme is aligned with the Strategic Supervisory Plan.
+2. Each competent authority shall specifically stipulate how their annual work programme is aligned with the Union Strategic Supervisory Plan.
+(516 Hübner, 517 Giegold, > applies to Art.1, 2 & 3)

-The draft annual work programme shall contain specific objectives and priorities for supervisory activities and quantitative and qualitative criteria for the selection of financial institutions, market practices and behaviours and financial markets to be examined by the competent authority submitting the draft annual work programme during the year covered by that programme.

-3. The Authority shall assess the draft annual work programme and where there are material risks for not attaining the priorities set out in the Strategic Supervisory Plan, the Authority shall issue a recommendation to the relevant competent authority aiming at the alignment of the relevant competent authority's annual work programme with the Strategic Supervisory Plan.

-By 31 December of each year, the competent authorities shall adopt their annual work programmes taking into account any such recommendations.

-4. By 31 March of each year, each competent authority shall transmit to the Authority a report on the implementation of the annual work programme .
+(518 Berès, 519 Hübner, 520 Giegold > applies to Art.1, 2 & 3) (521 Berès, 522 Giegold > applies to Art.1, 2 & 3) (523 Berès > applies to Art.1, 2 & 3)4.
+Each competent authority shall as part of its annual report dedicate a chapter on the implementation of the annual work programme (524, 526 and 527 Giegold > applies to Art.1, 2 & 3).

-The report shall include at least the following information:
+The chapter shall include at least the following information:

 (a) a description of the supervisory activities and examinations of financial institutions, market practices and behaviours and of financial markets, and on the administrative measures and sanctions imposed against financial institutions responsible for breaches of Union and national law;